-Tennis Ireland Seniors (Veterans) Ranking
+Tennis Ireland Masters (Veterans) Ranking

-The Tennis Ireland Seniors Ranking has been developed to provide a new service for all players and tournament directors in Ireland.
+The Tennis Ireland Masters Ranking has been developed to provide a new service for all players and tournament directors in Ireland.
 The goal was to create a system that increased accuracy in seedings, developed a consistent tournament structure across Ireland and gave players a way to measure how their tennis is progressing.
 Rankings will be processed on a weekly basis.
 They can be viewed HERE.

 Rankings are distinct from ratings with players only gaining ranking points for winning matches within sanctioned open tournaments.